harrwinraoapps/emagazine/content/post/group_one/Blessings From Baba/index.md

 author = "Keshanaa Vijayan"
 title = "Blessings From Baba"
 date = "2020-11-22"
-description = "An offering to Swami" slug = "blessings-from-baba" comments = false
+description = "An offering to Swami in conjunction with His 95th Birthday" slug = "blessings-from-baba" comments = false
 # draft = true